 You could also choose to take a tour inside a lava tunnel.
 Viðgelmir is the largest lava tube in Iceland.
 It is situated in the west of the country underneath the Hallmundarhraun lava field and was formed around 900 AD.
 Many expect the inside of a cave to be dark and cramped, but Viðgelmir is entirely opposite to that.
-At its widest, the walls of Viðgelmir are over 16 metres wide and reach a height of 15.8 metres.
+At its widest, the walls of Viðgelmir are over 52 ft (16 m) wide and reach a height of 52 ft (15.8 m).
 You will descend into the lava cave and experience the rocky underworld.

-If you didn’t manage to on your first day, or you just want another soak, you could choose to visit the Blue Lagoon before your flight.
+If you didn't manage to on your first day or just want another soak, you could choose to visit the Blue Lagoon before your flight.

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.